Skip to content

 Redfish is a more modern server management protocol designed to replace IPMI.
 It is based on HTTP and fixes many security issues.
 If possible, we recommend using it instead of IPMI, or using the KVMD API.

-To access the Redfish API, use HTTP Basic Auth.
+To access the Redfish API, use HTTP Basic Auth methods.
 Also you can use the redfishtool: